OpenUpstate/OpenDataDay2015/README.md

 ## How to Participate

-It's *very* early planning days yet, but throw thoughts, questions, etc, into the [Issues](https://github.com/OpenUpstate/OpenDataDay2015/issues) section of this repo.
+Contribute to this repo.
+Join us at Openworks.

-Also, pop into the `#greenville` channel on irc.freenode.net to have a chat with `bigbluehat` about all this stuff.
+And join us in `#greenville` on irc.freenode.net